Mamman Shata: Early life

 Mamman Shata acquired his sobriquet of 'Shata' from a man called Baba Salamu, a relative of his.
 Shata as a young man was engaged in selling kola nuts and after the sale he would share the profit to people he met on his way home or in the market and came back empty handed.
 Whenever he was asked what he did with the money he made, he would answer, "Na yi shata da su," i.e. he had given it away.
 As a result, Baba Salamu started calling him 'Mai-Shata', meaning one who fritters away his gains.

-Later, Shata went into the trade of selling sweets ('alewa').

 Shata began singing with other youth for fun at the village square ("dandali") after the evening meal.
 His prowess grew until he outshone the other youngsters.
 But he was doing that not for any monetary gain; it was merely a vocation for the youngsters.